By Scott Stilphen

 Q: What are your thoughts on how the video game industry has evolved?

-You can read both of Michael Blanchet's books in the Articles section of this site.
-You can also find his newspaper articles HERE.
 These days, Michael runs a video and film transfer business called Video Express.
-Michael also provided us with a computer printout of the newspapers that were running his column as of December 1982, as well as a copy of a Newsweek article that mentioned his How to Beat the Video Games book.
+Michael also provided me with a computer printout of the newspapers that were running his column as of December 1982, as well as a copy of a Newsweek article that mentioned his How to Beat the Video Games book.

 Return to main menu